renderpci/dedalo/docs/install/install.md

       > Note: the minimal version for PHP is 8.1 so you could change previous command for it.

-   2. Install Apache and activate the mods
+   2. Install Apache and activate the modules.

       ```shell
       apt install apache2 libapache2-mod-fcgid